 Powerful storm system blasts US West; 8 killed

-ALBUQUERQUE, N.M.
-(AP) — A powerful storm system that’s already caused hundreds of accidents across the West is marching eastward with predictions of widespread snow, freezing temperatures and gusty winds.
+ALBUQUERQUE, New Mexico (AP) — A powerful storm system that has caused hundreds of accidents across the Western U.S. has marched eastward with predictions of widespread snow, freezing temperatures and gusty winds.

-The fierce weather has caused at least eight deaths and prompted advisories in New Mexico and Texas.
+The fierce weather has caused at least eight deaths and prompted advisories Saturday afternoon in New Mexico and Texas.

-As thick, gray clouds cover the Southwest, forecasters say the storm will sweep across the South and toward the Atlantic coast next week, causing problems for holiday travelers.
+As thick, gray clouds covered the Southwest, forecasters said the storm would sweep across the South and toward the Atlantic coast next week, causing problems for holiday travelers.

-In New Mexico, authorities and residents are bracing for the second hit of a one-two punch that has already blanketed parts of the state with snow and freezing rain and caused a rollover accident that killed a 4-year-old girl in the eastern part of the state.
+In New Mexico, authorities and residents braced for the second hit of a one-two punch that had already blanketed parts of the state with snow and freezing rain and caused a rollover accident that killed a 4-year-old girl in the eastern part of the state.

-Three other storm-related deaths are reported in a crash in the Texas Panhandle involving nearly a dozen vehicles.
+Three other storm-related deaths were reported Saturday in a crash in the Texas Panhandle involving nearly a dozen vehicles.

-In Arizona, firefighters recovered the body of a man who was swept away by high waters Friday in the southern part of the state.
+In Arizona, firefighters recovered the body of a man who was swept away by high waters Friday in the Santa Cruz River in the southern part of the state.